protocol docs

 Because the hook is the mint.
 Adding a button would either lie (mint from a different contract path) or duplicate the on-chain logic.
 The swap is the action.
 Anyone selling you a separate "mint" is selling you nothing.

-What happens if I buy 0.099 ETH (under threshold)?
+What happens if I buy under the threshold?

 Can I get a refund if I get a Common when I wanted a Mythic?